expeditioneer/FBE/README.md

-# FBE
+# fluentoo-containerized-build-environment

-FluentooOS Build Environment (FBE) as a Container Image.
+FluentooOS Build Environment as a Container Image.